North Texas wide receivers, tight ends outlook for 2021: UNT has plenty of talent after losing all-time great in Darden

 Darden caught 74 passes for 1,190 yards and a UNT record 19 touchdowns in just nine games before declaring for the NFL draft.
 He didn't play in UNT's loss to Appalachian State in the Myrtle Beach Bowl.

-Darden was named Conference USA's MVP, which was impressive for a number of reasons.
+Darden was named Conference USA's MVP, which is impressive for a number of reasons.
 It isn't often the MVP comes from a team that finished 4-6.
-It's even rarer for the MVP to be a wide receiver from a team never settled on a starting quarterback.
+It's even rarer for the MVP to be a wide receiver from a team that never settled on a starting quarterback.

 Darden finished as UNT's all-time leader in receptions (230), receiving yards (2,782) and receiving touchdowns (38).